subha-asish/subha-asish/README.md

 - 👋 Hi, I’m @subha-asish
-- 👀 I’m interested in Webpage Development, specially Animated webpages and even intrested on app development
+- 👀 I’m intrested on app development and even interested in Webpage Development
-- 🌱 I’m currently learning c/java
+- 🌱 I’m currently learning datastructure and algorithms
-- 📫 How to reach me 😉

 <!---
 subha-asish/subha-asish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.